aptos-labs/aptos-core/developer-docs-site/docs/concepts/wallet-adapter-concept.md

 ---
-title: "Aptos Wallet Adapter"
+title: "Integrate with Aptos Wallets"
 id: "wallet-adapter-concept"
 ---

 import ThemedImage from '@theme/ThemedImage';
 import useBaseUrl from '@docusaurus/useBaseUrl';

+# Integrate with Aptos wallets

+Decentralized applications often run through a browser extension or mobile application to read onchain data and submit transactions.
+The Aptos Wallet Adapter allows for a single interface for apps and wallets to integrate together.

-# Implement Aptos Wallet Adapter
+## Implementing the Aptos Wallet Adapter

-Building a dapp requires you provide a wallet for the user to interact with the Aptos chain.
-And for the best user experience, we suggest you offer multiple wallets so users can chose the one they want.
+For the best user experience, we shuggest that dapps offer multiple wallets, to allow users to choose their preferred wallet.

 Implementing wallet integration can be difficult for dapps in: